lorforlinux/docs.beagleboard.io/boards/beaglebone/ai/04-expansion.rst

 **PWR_BUT** is a 5V level as pulled up internally by the TPS6590379.
 It is activated by pulling the signal to GND.

-TODO: (Actually, on BeagleBone AI, I believe PWR_BUT is pulled to 3.3V, but activation is still done by pulling the signal to GND.
+.. todo:: (Actually, on BeagleBone AI, I believe PWR_BUT is pulled to 3.3V, but activation is still done by pulling the signal to GND.
 Also, a quick grounding of PWR_BUT will trigger a system event where shutdown can occur, but there is no hardware power-off function like on BeagleBone Black via this signal.
 It does, however, act as a hardware power-on.)

-TODO: (On BeagleBone Black, SYS_RESET was a bi-directional signal, but it is only an output from BeagleBone AI to capes on BeagleBone AI.)
+.. todo:: (On BeagleBone Black, SYS_RESET was a bi-directional signal, but it is only an output from BeagleBone AI to capes on BeagleBone AI.)

 .. table:: P9.01-P9.05